mascam97/laravel-api-quotes/README.md

 alias sail='bash vendor/bin/sail'
 ```

+Note: Setting this alias as permanent is recommended.

-Create the images (laravel app and mysql) and run the services:
+Create the images and run the services (laravel app, mysql, redis and mailhog):

 ```
 sail up